ansys/scade-design-rules/doc/source/rules/traceability/llr_or_net_nature.rst

-.. index:: single: CE or Diagram Nature
+.. index:: single: CE or diagram nature

 CE or diagram nature
 ====================